SPEAR3-ML/teeport-backend/README.md

 Teeport is an optimization platform that aims to solve the communication problems between the optimizers and the evaluators in real life.
 Read more about Teeport [here](https://teeport.ml/intro/) and [here](https://teeport-client-python.readthedocs.io/en/latest/).

+To get the big picture of how Teeport works technically, please take a look at [this Teeport tutorial](https://github.com/SPEAR3-ML/teeport-test).

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/) 12+